guMcrey/version-rocket/README.md

 - File output directory (optional): **user defined version.json output directory**, which is the dist directory by default

+- `EXTERNAL` (optional): when you want to save more information to `version.json`, such as the modified content of the current version or other things that need to be displayed on the pop-up (used in onVersionUpdate custom UI) `v1.6.0`

 ```javascript
 // package.json